microsoft/tilecode/board.md

-# From Board Games to TileCode Video Games
+# From Board Games to TileCode Games

 Board games like checkers (also known as draughts) have been played for thousands of years of human history.
 Checkers and chess are both played on a **board** with 64 **squares** arranged in an 8x8 **grid**.
 The squares are alternating colored in each row and column, created a checkered pattern.